 Social Services Europe brings together eight Europe-wide networks of professional not-for-profit providers of social, health and care services.
 EPR has been a member of the network since its establishment and contributes to achieving its aims.
 The network aims to strengthen the profile and position of social services, and to promote the role and impact of not for-profit social service providers in Europe.
 Social Services Europe member organisations intend to reinforce their activities on the impact of EU legislation on Social Services of General Interest (SSGI); staff and human resources issues; social innovation; structural funds; the social dimension of Europe and contribution of social services to overall EU policy.

 EPR is member of the European Alliance for Mental Health – Employment & Work (EUMH Alliance), an informal coalition of European organisations, which aims to promote mental health and well-being in the workplace, to advocate for equal access to the labour market for all people experiencing mental ill health and to stimulate policy developments at EU level in these domains.

-EPR is part of ILMA, a pan-Europe alliance of six associations including the European Union of Supported Employment, European Disability Forum, Workability International, European Association of Service Providers for Persons with Disabilities, European Platform for Rehabilitation and European Network of Social Integration Enterprises.
+EPR is part of ILMA, a pan-Europe alliance of six associations promoting an inclusive labour market.
+It brings together the European Union of Supported Employment, European Disability Forum, Workability International, European Association of Service Providers for Persons with Disabilities, European Platform for Rehabilitation, European Network of Social Integration Enterprises and Autism-Europe.